 Books and Other Writing

-Fil Fraser is an Edmonton based book author, columnist, radio personality, television program director, and radio, television & feature film producer.
-He is currently an adjunct professor of Communications Studies at Athabasca University where he teaches a graduate course on film policy.
+Fil Fraser was an Edmonton based book author, columnist, radio personality, television program director, and radio, television & feature film producer.
 He was born and educated in Montreal.
-Fil and his wife, Gladys Odegard, celebrated their 28 year anniversary in 2011.

 - 2008 – Honorary Degree, D.Litt, University of Alberta.